TInaJ92/8685IN_Tinhinane-Selenium-HW-2/README.md

 **Step 6**
 - Open the project and go to the terminal to point your local project/repo to your newly created remote repo
-    - First, we want to verify the remote repo your local project is currently pointing to
+    - First, we want to verify the remote repo your local project is currently pointing to:
     ```sh
     git remote -v
     ```
-    - Next, change your project's remote repo
+    - Next, change your project's remote repo:
     ```sh
     git remote set-url origin <your repo URL>
     ```
-    - Verify your local repo now points to your remote repo
+    - Verify your local repo now points to your remote repo:
     ```sh
     git remote -v
     ```
-    - Then commit and push your code to initialize your remote repo
+    - Then commit and push your code to initialize your remote repo:
     ```sh
     git add .
     ```